croffler/hugo-test/site/content/xap102/dump.markdown

 // wait a bit for components to be discovered (or use waitFor) ...

 DumpResult dumpResult = admin.dump("reason comes here", null,
-                                "summary", "thread", "log", "processingUnits");
+                                "ssummary", "thread", "log", "processingUnits");
 dumpResult.download(new File("target/dump.zip"), null);
 {{% /highlight %}}

 The above example will go over all the currently discovered runtime elements in GigaSpaces (GSA, GSM, GSC, LUS) and generate a dump of them (stored locally to each runtime component).
 Then, the `DumpResult` can be used to download all the dump information, from all the different runtime components, into a file.

-The above example generates dump that will include a simple "summary" information (JVM information and stats, for example), a thread dump, all the logs associated with the given runtime component, and all the processing unit instances running (applied to a GSC).
+The above example generates dump that will include a simple "ssummary" information (JVM information and stats, for example), a thread dump, all the logs associated with the given runtime component, and all the processing unit instances running (applied to a GSC).

 # Dump Provider